 Our explorations continue in UNESCO-listed Thingvellir National Park, which is renowned for its extraordinary landscapes and boasts a rich history that stretches back to the first settlers in Iceland.
 We’ll also stop to admire the spectacular Gullfoss Waterfall and the hot springs of the Geysir geothermal field during our Golden Circle discoveries.

 Lunch is on your own to seek out some classic Icelandic dishes — including seafood and, believe it or not, hot dogs (known as pylsa)!
 You’ll have the afternoon to utilize the free shuttle bus into town for shopping, dining, and more exploring.
 Dinner is on your own.

 After breakfast, you’ll transfer to the airport for your return flight home.
-Or, if you’ve selected our optional post-trip extension, continue to discover even more of Reykjavík with an optional post-trip extension.
+Or, if you’ve selected our optional post-trip extension, continue to discover even more of Reykjavík.

 Please Note: Ocean cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
 Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.